 N.B.
 General Studies will no longer be checking the accuracy of student's registrations.
 It is the responsibility of students to ensure that all courses in which they are registered satisfy university regulations and are appropriate to their degrees.

 The Degree Navigator is available for the purpose of checking degree requirements.
-If in doubt, contact the Faculty Advisors.
+If in doubt contact Faculty.